This document gives basic usage information for each command. There is

 If you want to connect on a port that would normally need an ATTACH, you can do the attach and connect in one step by specifying a digipeater of WINMOR or PACTOR.
 This is mainly for use by software such as Airmail that con connect via digipeaters but can't use a connect script.

 Normally the system will make an L4 (NETROM) connect to a call that is in your NODES table.
-You can force a level 2 connect by specifying a port number and preceeding the call with a !
+You can force a level 2 connect by specifying a port number and preceding the call with a !

 Connect to Node or Alias C BPQPMS